 How long will the appointment take?

-We schedule appointments for half an hour.
-This allows the numbing cream applied to start working and gives us enough time for a thorough consultation, time for you to ask questions, and the treatment itself!
+We schedule appointments for 45 minutes to one hour, depending on the area being treated.
+This allows the numbing cream applied to start working and gives us enough time for a thorough consultation, time for you to ask questions, and the procedure itself!

 Will the treatments hurt?

 Some discomfort is to be expected during the dermal fillers procedure, but as for whether it will hurt, it depends on everyone’s individual pain threshold.
 Topical anaesthetic cream is applied to the treatment area prior to injection to ensure your experience is as comfortable as possible.
 The fillers also contain a local anesthetic which assists in reducing pain throughout the procedure.